strawstack/SVGBackground/README.md

 1. Clone this repo and open `background.svg`

-2. Edit the CSS styles at the of `background.svg` as desired
+2. Edit the CSS styles at the top of `background.svg` as desired

 3. See `index.html` as an example or add `background: url(background.svg)` to the body of your website